 The final thing I’m going to add is that I don’t think an app like this should be available to be used all day.
 Far from it.
 I’m pretty strict with my own children’s leisure screen time.
-For example, they get some time over lunch to watch a show or play a game.
-Messenger Kids can be weaved into this time or other times of the day when I’m available to help.

 I know other families are less worried about screen time, especially during this unusual period with isolation and school closures in place.

 As always, you have to decide what works for you and your family.
 If you’re going to use Messenger Kids, think of how it can be used positively as a learning and social experience.

 - 10 Internet Safety Tips for Parents (How to Help Your Child to be Safe Online)

 - Teaching Digital Citizenship: 10 Internet Safety Tips For Students

 - Teaching Children About Digital Footprints and Online Reputations